What is a kitchen garden?

 By encouraging the students through the process of the program the students will experience positive experiences that can lead them to a lifetime habit of healthy eating.

 Stephanie Alexander believes passionately that young children will develop lasting positive attitudes to a wide range of foods, with consequent long-term health benefits, if they are introduced to them at an early age in a pleasurable non-judgmental way.
+Please see the recipes we have used below.

 The Stephanie Alexander Kitchen Garden Foundation exists to develop life-long healthier and